kamermanpr/Resilience.HIVPain/FactorAnalysis/factor.analysis.md

 ### Outcome of initial factor analysis

 The 2-factor structure produced the most parsimonious outcome based on the empirical \(\chi\)<sup>2</sup> goodness of fit test, but the 1-factor solution was recommended by the parallel plot.
-On the 1-factor solution, two items (Q11: 'I seldom wonder what the point of it all is', and Q20: 'Sometimes I make myself do things whether I want to or not') had factor loadings \< 0.3, and were removed and the data reanalysed with a 1-factor structure (as per the original and revised parallel plots), and a 2-factor structure (based on the empirical \(\chi\)<sup>2</sup> goodness of fit test on the original 2-factor solution).On the 2-factor solution, only one item (Q11: 'I seldom wonder what the point of it all is') had factor loadings \< 0.3, and was removed and the data reanalysed with a 1-factor structure (as per the original and revised parallel plots), and a 2-factor structure (based on the empirical \(\chi\)<sup>2</sup> goodness of fit test on the original 2-factor solution).
+On the 1-factor solution, two items (Q11: 'I seldom wonder what the point of it all is', and Q20: 'Sometimes I make myself do things whether I want to or not') had factor loadings &lt; 0.3, and were removed and the data reanalysed with a 1-factor structure (as per the original and revised parallel plots), and a 2-factor structure (based on the empirical \(\chi\)<sup>2</sup> goodness of fit test on the original 2-factor solution).
+On the 2-factor solution, only one item (Q11: 'I seldom wonder what the point of it all is') had factor loadings &lt; 0.3, and was removed and the data reanalysed with a 1-factor structure (as per the original and revised parallel plots), and a 2-factor structure (based on the empirical \(\chi\)<sup>2</sup> goodness of fit test on the original 2-factor solution).

 ### Factor analysis - secondary